 When undertaking landscaping of the front yard, residents need to be aware of where the property boundary is located.

-Residents extending their garden beds beyond the property boundary cause issues for the establishment of footpaths and create a hazard for pedestrians.
+Residents extending their garden beds beyond the property boundary cause issues for the establishment of footpaths and can create a hazard for road users.

 Encroachments are subject to the provisions of Local Law 88 listed above